PES2UG23CS192/ML_Project_Team32/README.md

-# Measuring and Incorporating Correlations in Generative Adversarial Networks
+# Team 32: Measuring and Incorporating Correlations in Generative Adversarial Networks

 This repository contains the implementation for the project **“Measuring and Incorporating Correlations in Generative Adversarial Networks (GANs)”**, which investigates advanced techniques to improve GAN performance by explicitly modeling **feature correlations** during image generation.